Find out more about how the Royal Observatory was founded, and its fascinating role in British history.

 It was Wren who suggested using the ruined Greenwich Castle as the site for the new observatory.
 This location had the advantages of having solid foundations in place from the old castle, as well as being located on high ground in a royal park.
 Wren also oversaw the design of the building.

 Flamsteed House was the first part of the Observatory to be built.
 It was intended as a home for the Astronomer Royal and for entertaining guests.

 The project was notable for the speed in which it happened, and for the small budget with which it was achieved.
-Flamsteed was installed by 10 July 1676, less than a year after the foundation stone was laid, and a total of £520.45 was spent on construction, with costs being kept down by using recycled materials.
+At 3.14pm on 10 August 1675, the first Astronomer Royal John Flamsteed laid the foundation stone of the new Royal Observatory and he moved in less than a year later on 10 July 1676 with his two servants to begin his observations in earnest.
+A total of £520.45 was spent on construction, with costs being kept down by using recycled materials.

 In 1818, the Royal Observatory was transferred to the Admiralty and it expanded significantly.
 By the late 1800s there were around 60 people on site.
 The Royal Observatory as you see it today features instruments remounted in their original locations, providing a timeline of a working observatory throughout the 18th and 19th centuries.

 John Flamsteed held the post of Astronomer Royal for 42 years.
 In the nearly 300 years it functioned as a working observatory, there were only nine other Astronomers Royal at Greenwich.

 Between them, the first two Astronomers Royal – John Flamsteed and Edmond Halley – plotted all the stars visible in the northern and southern hemispheres.
 At the same time, because astronomy and time are inextricably linked, the Royal Observatory was key in helping to develop accurate clocks.